The problem

 To figure out what needed to be improved, I analysed feedback Bantaba had received from their users.
-As we dug into the feedback, we realized that there were several key issues that needed to be addressed in order to improve Bantaba's landing page.
+As we dug into the feedback, we realized that there were several key issues that needed to be addressed.

 Some of the issues were:

-• One of Bantaba’s target groups didn’t see what value they’d get from using Bantaba
+• One of Bantaba’s target groups couldn't see the value

 • It didn’t look trustworthy

 Collaborating closely with the content strategist and CEO, we dove into brainstorming sessions to generate fresh ideas for the new landing page.
-I shared insights I had gathered from analyzing user feedback to help guide our direction, and we decided to prioritise making Bantaba's service clear.
+I shared insights I had gathered from analyzing user feedback to help guide our direction, and we decided to prioritise clarity and trust in the redesign.

-Once we were satisfied and knew what we wanted to include, I made a wireframe while the content strategist wrote all of the content.
-I used the websites I had looked at before as inspiration when I puzzled together boxes that’d represent the future content.
+Once we knew what we wanted to include, I created wireframes while the content strategist produced copy.
+I used websites I had looked at before as inspiration when I puzzled together boxes that’d represent the future content.

 A big tree is in the center.
 People are gathered in a circle around it, talking.